Determinantal Sieving: Introduction

 \section{Introduction}

-\emph{Algebraic algorithms} is a non-obvious but remarkably powerful algorithmic paradigm, especially for exact (exponential-time) and parameterized algorithms.
+\emph{Algebraic algorithms} is an algorithmic paradigm with remarkably powerful, yet non-obvious applications, especially for the design of exact (exponential-time) and parameterized algorithms.
 To narrow the scope a bit, let us consider more specifically what may be called the \emph{enumerating polynomial} method.
 Consider a problem of looking for a particular substructure in an object; for example, given a graph $G$, we may ask if $G$ has a perfect matching, or a path on at least $k$ vertices, etc. (We focus on the decision problem.
 Given the ability to solve the decision problem, an explicit solution can be found with limited overhead; see Bj\"orklund et al.~\cite{BjorklundKK14witness,BjorklundKKL15alenex} for deeper investigations into this.)
-For surprisingly many applications, this problem can be reduced to polynomial identity testing: construct a multivariate polynomial $P(X)=P(x_1,\ldots,x_n)$ (occasionally referred to as \emph{multivariate generating polynomial}~\cite{Brand19thesis}) such that the monomials of $P$ enumerate all instances of the substructure you are looking for, and then test whether $P(X)$ contains at least one monomial or not.
-The latter is the \emph{polynomial identity testing} (PIT) problem, which can be solved efficiently in randomized polynomial time via the Schwartz-Zippel (a.k.a.\ DeMillo-Lipton-Schwartz-Zippel) Lemma: given the ability to evaluate $P(X)$, possibly over an extension field of the original field, we can test if it is non-zero~\cite{Schwartz80,Zippel79}.
-Therefore the challenge lies in constructing an enumerating polynomial that can be sufficiently efficiently evaluated.
-In particular, it is a priori non-obvious why it would be easier to construct an enumerating polynomial for a problem than to simply solve the problem directly.
+For surprisingly many applications, this problem can be reduced to polynomial identity testing, by constructing a multivariate polynomial $P(X)=P(x_1,\ldots,x_n)$ (occasionally referred to as \emph{multivariate generating polynomial}~\cite{Brand19thesis}) such that the monomials of $P$ enumerate all instances of the desired substructure, and then testing whether $P(X)$ contains at least one monomial or not.
+The latter is the \emph{polynomial identity testing} (PIT) problem, which can be solved efficiently in randomized polynomial time via the Schwartz-Zippel (a.k.a.\ DeMillo-Lipton-Schwartz-Zippel) Lemma, requiring only the ability to evaluate $P(X)$, possibly over an extension field of the original field~\cite{Schwartz80,Zippel79}\footnote{We typically assume that we are working over a finite field, preferably of characteristic 2, and of a size small enough that the time for field operations does not overwhelm the running time.
+See Section~\ref{subsec:conventions} for a discussion on this.}.
+Therefore the challenge lies in constructing an enumerating polynomial that can be efficiently evaluated.
+In particular, it is a priori non-obvious why it would be easier to construct an enumerating polynomial for a problem than it is to simply solve the problem directly.